 There is a lot of confusion about the term "Vintage Jewelry" or "Vintage Jewellery".
 Let me try to clarify this issue for you once and for all and give you the proper definition of this term plus a few others related to jewelry.

-When defined as Vintage at our Vintage Jewelry Site, it means that piece is 20 years old or older.
+When we define as Vintage it means that piece is 20 years old or older.
 When you shop with us, if a piece is called Vintage it is authentic Vintage, at least 20 years old.
 For the current time frame, jewelry of the 1980's can be classified as Vintage as it falls between the 20 and 25 years old parameter.
-Jewelry from 1995 or newer is not vintage yet.
+Jewelry from 1997 or newer is not vintage just yet.

 Unfortunately, these terms are used, misused and over-used to describe many styles made today.
 That is not correct.

-I have been in the jewelry business for a long time, both as a designer and as dealer.
+I have been in the jewelry business for a long time, both as a designer and as a purveyor.
 I carry both Vintage and Antique Jewelry and sometimes use vintage and antique parts in my new contemporary jewelry.

 Whatever definition is used in our jewelry site, rest assured we have invested lots of time researching and are absolutely positive of the authenticity of the jewelry being offered.